croqaz/achaea.js/docs/State.md

 ## STATE.Queue

+**Not completely finished**.
 It's a client queue, similar to the server-side queue.
 You can push events that will run when you have balance, equilibrium, or both.

 ## STATE.Misc